I Hurt Myself At Work What Should I Do? – Step-By-Step Guide To What To Do If Hurt or Injured At Work?

 You should keep a record of any costs that you have had as a result of being injured at work and keep all your receipts.
 Your receipts may be used as evidence to support your claim.
 You could also claim back any expenses related to your injuries such as: medical expenses, travel expenses, mobility equipment expenses, home or car adaptation expenses, or reimbursement for loss of income.

-For more information addressing “I hurt myself at work what should I do?”, please read on.
+For more information addressing “I hurt myself at work what should I do?” get in touch with our team of expert advisors.

 Get Medical Treatment